top of page

 We also conduct regular shellfish testing in the region to determine the levels of toxins in local shellfish on a weekly basis.
 You can check these reports to inform yourself about the levels of algal toxins in shellfish.

-CLICK BELOW TO SEE OUR MONTHLY REPORTS!
+CLICK BELOW TO SEE OUR DATA!

 *Chugach Regional Resources Commission and the Alutiiq Pride Marine Institute assume no responsibility for safe shellfish harvest.
 Harvesters must do so at their own risk.